ahsan-aziz/Buffer-Overflow/README.md

 # Buffer Overflow With an Example

+This is a simple explanation of buffer overflow vulnerability.
+If you know how overflow works and only interested in solving brainpan CTF, please scroll down and move to the next section.

-To understand Buffer Overflow we need to uderstand the memory layout of the program.
+To understand Buffer Overflow we need to uderstand the memory layout of a program.
 When we run a typical C program, it gets loaded into the memory (RAM) and gets divided into following five segments:

 - **Text**: stores the executable code of the program.
 - **Initialized data**: stores static/global variables.
 - **Uninitialized data(BSS)**: stores uninitialized static/global variables.
-- **Heap**: It is for dynamic memory allocation, it can be managed using functions like malloc, calloc, realloc, free, etc.
+- **Heap**: It is for dynamic memory allocation and can be managed using functions like malloc, calloc, realloc, free, etc.
 - **Stack**: It is used for storing local variables defined inside functions, along with data related to function calls.

 ![Memory Layout](https://github.com/azizahsan/Buffer-Overflow/blob/master/layout.png?raw=true)

-Please note that Stack grows higher to lower address and heap grows opposite.
+Note that Stack grows higher to lower address and heap grows opposite.

-Let's take an example.
-Following is a small C-program:
+Let's take an example of a simple C-program:

 ```
 int x = 1000;